-FINTG uses one of the six pending subrout ine returns that the calculator has, leaving five returns for a program that calls FINTG.
+FINTG uses one of the six pending subroutine levels available in the calculator, leaving five returns for a program that calls FINTG.
 Note that FINTG cannot be used recursively (calling itself).
 If it is, the program stops and displays "RECURSION".
 You can use FINTG with FROOT.
 A routine that combines both FINTG and FROOT requires 32 available program registers to operate.